djMax/setbot/README.md

 So what should really happen, IMHO, is a single shape from a card should be extracted and fed to a trained classifier.
 Maybe I'll do that next but if someone has a better idea, please say so in the Issues!

-Also my card positional sort is not working but I'm done for today.